 Flexibility!
 We understand that families with children have challenging schedules.
 Our program offers parents the opportunity to select the weekends and mass times they want their children to serve.
 Servers can be scheduled with friends or siblings, and if necessary, will have the ability to switch masses by swapping shifts with other altar servers.

 Adult servers occasionally serve weekday and weekend Masses and at major parish celebrations (for example: Christmas, Easter, Confirmation, etc.) Please note that adult volunteers are required to attend a Protecting God’s Children workshop and complete a volunteer background check as required by the Diocese.

 Please consider joining us in this ministry!

-If you have questions, please contact the coordinators of the Altar Server Ministry, Jim and Cathy Hickman at 630-532-8599.
+If you have questions, please contact the coordinator of the Altar Server Ministry, Cathy Hickman at 630-532-8599.